Stablecoins have become the backbone of many crypto ecosystems, and it’s no surprise Hyperliquid is making its move to launch one of its own.

 The decentralized trading platform, known for its onchain order book and community-first design, has reserved the ticker USDH for a native stablecoin.
 But instead of building it in-house, Hyperliquid is letting the community decide who gets to issue it, and the competition is already heating up.

-So far, three heavyweights, Paxos, Frax Finance, and Agora, have officially submitted proposals, alongside a fourth entry from a new team called Native Markets.
+So far, three heavyweights, Paxos, Frax Finance, and Agora, have officially submitted proposals, alongside a others including Native Markets.

 Each bidder is making a case not only for technical soundness and compliance but also for how much of the stablecoin’s revenue they’re willing to pass back into Hyperliquid’s ecosystem.